 Small businesses can offer unavailable products or services through competitors such as a broader selection of products, specialty brands, etc. In addition, product differentiation strategies should be also applied.
 For instance, small or 8(a) certified businesses offer products and services that other larger businesses may not offer or provide effectively.

 Place in the marketing mix means a channel where your products or services can be traded, displayed, introduced such as brick and mortar stores or e-commerce websites, etc. Small business owners can also take advantage of this factor by diversifying distribution channels.
 Your channel must be positioned and distributed in a place that is accessible to potential buyers.
-If businesses do not invest or develop distribution channels in the right way, that may waste time and effort on marketing, production and more.
+If businesses do not invest or develop distribution channels in the right way, they may waste time and effort on marketing, production, and more.

 Various promotional programs will make small or 8(a) certified businesses different from other businesses.
 Some promotional strategies should be applied such as offering more promotional programs, or promotions more visible to potential customers.
-There are a lot of sales promotions that are unnoticed to the public because of poor timing, poor promotion choices, or not linking the promotion to other marketing activities.
+There are a lot of sales promotions that are unnoticed by the public because of poor timing, poor promotion choices, or not linking the promotion to other marketing activities.

 Promotion is important as part of an integrated marketing campaign since it links public relations, advertising, direct marketing, and other marketing activities in a coordinated fashion.
-Besides, smart small business owners can seek opportunities to partner with other businesses and events such as Christmas, holiday, the state or county fair, the rodeo, a film festival, etc to get the highest effectiveness.
+Besides, smart small business owners can seek opportunities to partner with other businesses and events such as Christmas, holidays, the state or county fair, the rodeo, a film festival, etc to get the highest effectiveness.

 Furthermore, according to Microsoft's study, the average attention span of humans has decreased from 12 seconds to 8 seconds, so your potential customers are only persuaded within 8 seconds by your products or service on the website or other channels.
 Your customers need to see your products which bring a new valuable promise and experience entirely immediately.
 The important thing is something revolutionary and at the same time valuable to your customers.